chags1313/AnnoTS/README.md

 A Signal Annotation Application for Time Series Data

 ## Background
-`AnnoTS` is a GUI-based annotation software using several Python libraries (PyQT5, pyqtgraph, and pandas) to annotate IMU or time series data for the application of machine learning applications.
+`AnnoTS` is a GUI-based annotation software using several Python libraries (PyQT5, pyqtgraph, and pandas) to annotate IMU or time series data for machine learning applications.

 Users can freely access the application as a standalone executable or open-source Python code and customize the tool to support their data annotation needs.

 ## Windows Binary
 [Download Link for .exe application](https://drive.google.com/file/d/18wWFlmYd1ILkzCFirR-QgnQrnkkxbOL_/view?usp=sharing)